-On the 21st and 22nd of February, YouthLink organized its annual Open House event.
-Two intense days to present what we do in YouthLink, our projects, and how we organize ourselves.
+On the 21st and 22nd of February, YouthLink organised its annual Open House event.
+Two intense days to present what we do in YouthLink, our projects, and how we organise ourselves.

 As a community member, a visitor, or simply a curious human being, you might have passed by, met us and discovered our projects and offerings, listened to our stories, shared yours, seen our trailer video, enjoyed delicious home-made falafels, or maybe even enjoyed a free massage…